William Germano

 From Dissertation to Book

-A trustee emeritus of The English Institute, he serves on the advisory council of the Princeton University department of English, the advisory boards of Johns Hopkins University Press and of Goldsmiths Press (UK), and the board of the Chicago Manual of Style.
+A trustee emeritus of The English Institute, he has served on the advisory council of the Princeton University department of English, the advisory boards of Johns Hopkins University Press and of Goldsmiths Press (UK), and the board of the Chicago Manual of Style.
 He has also been a frequent contributor to the Chronicle of Higher Education.

 Image